patcg/docs-and-reports/threat-model/readme.md

 #### 1.8.1 Assets

-1. All the assets of the helper party(ies) utilizing the cloud provider.
+1. All the assets of the helper party (or parties) using the cloud provider.
 2. All the assets of from the first and third parties.
 3. Identity of the helper parties.